-Make these fudgy, one-bowl healthy brownies, made without eggs or dairy, and full of lots of chocolatey flavor thanks to the chocolate ganache topping.
-These vegan brownies are rich in flavor but somehow fewer than 200 calories each!
+Make these easy healthy brownies, made without eggs or dairy, and full of lots of chocolate flavor thanks to a simple chocolate ganache topping.
+This guilt-free brownies recipe is easy to make from scratch and so yummy.

 Brownies fall into two categories: ones that are ooey-gooey fudgy chocolate, and those that are more cake-like.
 It makes it tricky delivering the perfect recipe for folks because not everyone agrees on what makes a brownie perfect.

 - Applesauce added to the batter makes these brownie bars soft and tender, without all the added fat

 - Coconut sugar adds just the right amount of sweetness and it may be a bit healthier and offer more nutrients than standard granulated sugar

 - A simple chocolate ganache is drizzled over the top, enhancing the chocolate flavor in every bite

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.